adiantek/FurniFab/README.md

 cargo install tauri-cli
 ```

-To build and sign packages you need to generate key pair:
+To build and sign packages, you need to generate a key pair:
 ```bash
 cargo tauri signer generate
 ```